hollyschinsky/spotify-browser/module3.md

 >Templates are loaded into the DOM when the app initializes and bound to with data at request time.
 The differences between the different ways you can load pages using Framework7 is worth reviewing [here](http://www.idangero.us/framework7/docs/pages-ajax.html#.Vqbv91MrKjQ).

-2. Open my-app.js again and modify the Submit button handler's `success` function to remove the alert and instead use the built-in F7 router to load this new template.
-We'll also set the data context to the results of our Spotify call and the expressions in the template will be bound to the data.
+2. Open `my-app.js` again and modify the Submit button handler's `success` function to remove the alert and instead use the built-in F7 router to load the new list template.
+We'll also set the context for it to the results of our Spotify call.
+The expressions in the template will be bound to that data context.

         $$.ajax({
             dataType: 'json',